๐ฉ๐ฒ Dominica visa for EU citizens

 Dominica visa, the full picture

-Most nationalities get 30 days on arrival in Dominica.
-Some need a visa beforehand.
+Most nationalities get 30 days visa-free on arrival in Dominica.
+Some need to apply ahead.

 How Long Can You Actually Stay?